 - panel interview.

-Further, more specific, details will be sent to applicants if called for interview.
+Further details will be sent to applicants when invited for interview.

 For practical reasons, whether you apply to CTSN SCITT through one, two or three Teaching School Alliances (TSAs), there will be only one interview/selection day.
 Each TSA will try to send a representative to the interview/selection day, although in practice the various TSAs work together closely that they are often happy to take one another’s recommendations.
 There will always be someone from CTSN SCITT at each selection day.

 If you are applying for a salaried route, then you would need to be approved for BOTH the training programme AND the employing school.
 We would try to organise both of these interviews on the same day, but there might need to be an additional interview at the employing school; (NB if you are looing for a Primary salaried route, then you would need to find an employing school before applying to CTSN).

-As we are now recruiting (from 2019) for two training hubs – in Cambridge and in Bury St Edmunds, if applicants are called for interview they will have a choice to attend either in Cambridge or Bury.
+We are now recruiting for two training hubs – in Cambridge and in Bury St Edmunds.
+Applicants might be offered an interview in either Cambridge or Bury.
 However, if you are interviewed in Cambridge, you might still choose to base your core training in Bury, or vice versa.